 The exact way the policy works differs for each supported platform.
 For example, you cannot block multiple apps on an iOS device.

 Likewise, for iOS devices, you can select only one iOS app per policy.
-This means that users are only able to use their device to run a single app.
-They cannot do any other activities on the device except for the options you specifically allow when the app lock policy is enforced.
+Users are only able to use their device to run a single app.
+They cannot do any other activities on the device except for the options you specifically allow when the App lock device policy is enforced.

-Although the device policy works on most Android L and M devices, app lock does not function on Android N or later devices because Google deprecated the required API.
+Although the device policy works on most Android L and M devices, app lock doesn’t function on Android N or later devices.
+It doesn’t work because Google deprecated the required API.

-For managed Windows Desktops and Tablets, you can create an App Lock device policy that defines the list of blacklisted and whitelisted apps.
+For managed Windows Desktops and Tablets, you can create an App lock device policy that defines the list of apps on the allow and block lists.
 You can allow or block executables, MSI installers, store apps, DLLs, and scripts.

 To add or configure this policy, go to Configure > Device Policies.
 For more information, see Device policies.

-- App bundle ID: In the list, click the app to which this policy applies or click Add new to add a new app to the list.
+- App bundle ID: In the list, click the app to which this policy applies or click Add new to add an app to the list.
 If you select Add new, type the app name in the field that appears.

-Options: Each of the following options applies only to iOS 7.0 or later.
-For each option, the default is Off except for Disable touch screen, which defaults to On.
+Options: For each option, the default is Off except for Disable touch screen, which defaults to On.

 - Disable touch screen